, ,

 Ice Cream Truck Cost

 Ice cream trucks are an iconic American childhood memory.
-They’re typically seen on the side of roads, in parks, and other public areas during summer months as they offer a sweet reprieve from hot days.
-Perhaps what sets them apart most is their signature ice cream truck melody that everyone knows all too well
+They’re typically seen on the side of roads, in parks, and in other public areas during summer months as they offer a sweet reprieve from hot days.
+Perhaps what sets them apart most is their signature ice cream truck melody that everyone knows too well.

-The most important part — if you wanted to start a business in this particular niche— would be the truck itself.
+The most important part — if you want to start a business in this particular niche— first would be to buy the truck itself.

-How much does an ice cream truck cost?
+How much does it cost to buy an ice cream truck?

-On average, ice cream trucks cost anywhere from $10,000 (this will usually only get you a used truck with high mileage and some wear and tear) to as much as $100,000.
-However, these prices depend on whether they are new or used and the brand of truck you purchase.
-Most purchases for a used high-mileage vehicle will be in the range of $10k – $25k whereas if one is looking for something newer with lower mileage it can go up to $100K+.
+On average, ice cream trucks cost anywhere from $10,000 (this will usually only get you a used ice cream truck with high mileage and some using signs) up to as much as $100,000.
+However, these prices depend on whether they are brand-new trucks or used, and their brand.
+Most purchases for a used high-mileage vehicle will be in the range of $10k – $25k.
+Whereas if one is looking for something newer with lower mileage it can go up to $100K+.

 You might also like our articles about the cost of car wrap, Plasti Dip, or car chassis repair.

-The cost of buying a truck, similar to that of purchasing a car, will depend on the type and condition.
-Buying a used one that already has a freezer installed on it is always recommendable as it saves money but if you just have some extra cash lying around then go ahead and purchase new.
+The cost of buying a truck for your small business is similar to that of purchasing a food truck and will depend on its type and condition.
+Buying a used one that already has a freezer installed on it is always recommendable as it saves money but if you just have some extra cash lying around then go ahead and purchase a new one.

-The table below includes prices for varying makes/types of trucks that could be used in an ice cream business:
+The table below includes prices for varying makes/types of trucks that could be used for operating an ice cream truck:

 Ford Eco Van 1986 $4,300